guimmachado/guimmachado/README.md

 # Guilherme Machado
 <br>

-Hellooo!
-My name is Guilherme, I'm 22 and currently studying Computer Engineer at ESEG - Faculdade do Grupo Etapa in São Paulo.
+Hey everyone, for those who don't know me, i'm Guilherme, i'm 22 and currently in my fourth year of Computer Engineering at ESEG - Faculdade do Grupo Etapa in São Paulo, Brazil.
+I speak Portuguese (obviously), English and i'm studying Spanish.
+If you wish to contact me, my linkedin is linked below.

 <br>